 But what if for some reason an original will cannot be located?
 What can be done?
 Does it mean the intestacy rules have to apply?

-A codicil is a short additional document used to make a minor alteration to an existing will.
-Both the will and the codicil documents together become the “will” of the person expressing what they want done with their property when they die.
-Changing executors and trustees in the will is one example where a codicil is used.
-Main topics:
+A codicil is a short additional document, typically one or two pages, used to make a minor alteration to an existing will.
+Both the will and the codicil documents together form the “will” of the person.
+To be legally valid the codicil document must be signed and executed in front of witnesses in the same way as for a will.